EBrown8534/Vinder/README.md

 # Vinder
 ## Stack Exchange Voting Tinder

 The live, production site for Stack Exchange Voting Tinder (or Vinder as it will be noted from here-on-out) is accessible via [http://vinder.info](http://vinder.info).
 Anyone may login with their Stack Exchange account credentials and participate in voting.
 Do note that this is a beta project, and as a result there may be issues ranging from minor to major in severity that are not resolved.
 As an open-source, free-ware project this software is still in a constant state of development.

 Anyone may participate in the GitHub repository located at [https://github.com/EBrown8534/Vinder](https://github.com/EBrown8534/Vinder), all contributions will be reviewed before being accepted, but the timeline for this will hopefully be very quick.
-If users wish to get code suggestions reviewed by additional parties, then we recommend that they visit [https://codereview.stackexchange.com/](https://codereview.stackexchange.com/) and post a question.
+If users wish to get code suggestions reviewed by additional parties, then we recommend that they visit [Code Review Stack Exchange](https://codereview.stackexchange.com/) and post a question.
 This may help expedite the process for integrating merges and changes as well.

 ## About